Phantom covering ideals in categories without enough projective morphisms: Abstract

 \section{Abstract}

-We define the notion of $\P$-phantom map with respect to a class of conflations in a locally $\lambda$-presentable exact additive category $(\mathcal C; \mathcal P)$ and we give sufficient conditions to ensure that the ideal $\Phi(\mathcal P)$ of $\mathcal P$-phantom maps is a (special) covering ideal.
-As a byproduct of this result, we infer the existence of various covering ideals in categories of sheaves which have a meaningful geometrical motivation.
+We give sufficient conditions to ensure that the ideal $\Phi(\mathcal E)$ of $\mathcal E$-phantom maps in a locally $\lambda$-presentable exact category $(\A, \mathcal E)$ is (special) (pre)covering ideal, where $\mathcal E$ is an exact substructure of $(\A, \mathcal{E})$.
+As a byproduct, we infer the existence of various covering ideals in categories of sheaves which have a meaningful geometrical motivation.
 In particular we deal with a Zariski-local notion of phantom maps in categories of sheaves.
-We would like to point up that our approach is necessarily different from \cite{FGHT1}, as the categories involved in most of the examples we are interested in do not have enough projective morphisms.
+We would like to point out that our approach is necessarily different from \cite{FGHT1}, as the categories involved in most of the examples we are interested in do not have enough projective morphisms.